heartpoints/heartpoints.org/README.md

 ### Keep Branches Up-To-Date via REBASE (MERGES DISALLOWED!!!)

-Branches may not be merged unless they are *properly rebased*, please see [this video tutorial](https://www.youtube.com/watch?v=tukOm3Afd8s) or find a similar one to understand the procedure.
+Branches may not be merged to origin/master from a pull request unless the pull request commits are *properly rebased*, please see [this video tutorial](https://www.youtube.com/watch?v=tukOm3Afd8s) or find a similar one to understand the procedure.
 The repository settings will prevent unrebased pull requests from merge, enforcing this best practice for everyone.

 ### Manually Creating a Branch (not recommended)